 - Do you recommend any dietary or activity restrictions?

-- Is it safe for a woman with coarctation of the aorta to become pregnant?
+- Is pregnancy safe for those with coarctation of the aorta?

 - What is the risk that my or my child's future children will have this defect?